Group Communication: Definition, Importance, and Tips for Success

 • Context — external circumstances and conditions in which the communication takes place that largely determine how the message is interpreted.
 Some of the factors that make up the context in group communication are:

-• Channel(s) — the medium used to conduct the communication (business chat app, email, phone, etc.).
+• Channel(s) — the medium used to conduct the communication (e.g. business messaging app, email, phone, etc.).

 • Feedback — the response made by the receiver(s) of the message.